andrew-wilkes/go-cms/docs/HowItWorks.md

         Msg  string
     }

-The ID is empty for failed tasks, and equal to the current session ID otherwise.
+The ID is empty for failed tasks or when the session has expired, and equal to the current session ID otherwise.

 The Data is for any expected response data such as for page data.